Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_2/analogueReport.md

 ## Abstract

-This experiment explored the properties of inverting operational amplifier (op-amp in short), which contain the plotted frequency response graphs, Gain-Bandwidth Product, slew rate and offset voltage, validated the mathematical operation of the summing op-amp and difference op-amp, discussed how the Common Mode Rejection Ratio (CMRR in short) affect the efficiency of amplifier.
+This experiment explored the properties of inverting operational amplifiers (op-amps in short), which contain the plotted frequency response graphs, gain-bandwidth product, slew rate and offset voltage, validated the mathematical function of the summing op-amp and difference op-amp, discussed how the Common Mode Rejection Ratio (CMRR in short) affect the efficiency of amplifier.

 ## Introduction